 Articles Tagged with KVM

 I was tinkering around with XenServer the other day.
 I know I can hear you saying “is that a thing?”
 Well, it is, but this is not what I am going to talk about today.
 Time for a tangent shift.
 I thought I would have a look for a third-party switch for XenServer, but it seems that XenServer is a third-rate citizen in this space, as there is no Cisco Nexus 1kV available for XenServer, even though Cisco previewed it at Citrix Synergy Barcelona in 2012.

 Nutanix, one of the fastest growing IT infrastructure startups around, shows no signs of slowing down with their release of Nutanix OS 3.5.
 For those not familiar with Nutanix, they offer a truly converged virtualized infrastructure.
 This generally consists of four nodes in two rack units of space, where each node has CPU, RAM, traditional fixed disk, SSD, and Fusion-IO flash built in.
 Their secret sauce is really NDFS, the Nutanix Distributed File System, built by the same folks that created Google’s File System, as well as a unified, hypervisor-agnostic management interface.

 Moving to the cloud!
 Let me be a little more precise and say moving to the public cloud.
-This concept has really been embraced and thrives in the consumer area but will this concept really take off in the corporate world and really should it?
-One of the main concepts of virtualization, in the beginning, was the ability to consolidate physical systems into a virtual environment to shrink the overall foot print size as well as being able to take advantage and use all available compute resources available in a physical server and having centralized control of the compute, storage and networking resources.
+This concept has really been embraced and thrives in the consumer market, but will this concept really take off in the corporate world, and really, should it?
+One of the main concepts of virtualization, in the beginning, was the ability to consolidate physical systems into a virtual environment to shrink the overall footprint, as well as to be able to take advantage of and use all available compute resources in a physical server, and to have centralized control of the computer, storage, and networking resources.